Who is a Toxicologist?

 Rural, Semi-urban, Urban

-A dentist can work in an urban, semi-urban as well as rural settings.
+A toxicologist can work in an urban, semi-urban as well as rural settings.
 It depends on the requirement.

-Time pressure is considered moderate in the case of toxicologists.
+Time pressure is considered moderate in the case of career as toxicologist.
 Most toxicologists put in 50 to 60 hours a week.
 Toxicologists working in the medical profession usually are not exposed to unsafe or unhealthy conditions.

-Working overtime is quite common for toxicologists.
+Working overtime is quite common in a career as toxicologists.
 They are required to stay for long hours and finish daily assessments which involve paperwork also.
 Apart from this, they might be required to work on weekends if the situation demands.

 Weekly Hours of Work